 As I mentioned above, your business plan outline can be more than what I have listed.
 I have however tried to include all I feel can be included.

-Having said that, each item should be detailed (there might be need to further break each item down so as to properly explain and get a better understanding of what you are setting out to achieve with each outline).
+Having said that, each item should be detailed (there might be a need to further break each item down so as to properly explain and get a better understanding of what you are setting out to achieve with each outline).

 Since our goal is to create a step by step plan, let’s examine each item one by one.

 Summarizes in detail everything about your business.
 Imagine you are giving an elevator pitch about your product and services; your business summary is a quick summation of what you need.
-It should highlight key points that could persuade would be investors to be interested in reading further
+It should highlight key points that could persuade would-be investors to be interested in reading further

 Your business summary typically should not exceed one page.
 The summary should include: